Cauda Equina Syndrome Claim Solicitors

 - Not obtaining informed patient consent before beginning treatment.

 - Inadequate foetal monitoring during assessment and surgery.

 - Surgical or anaesthesia errors.

 Cauda Equina (CES) is a medical condition that affects the mother rather than her baby.
-Surgery when pregnant is understandably something obstetricians want to avoid, but given how quickly the neurological complications can become permanent, medical staff need act promptly and cooperate with the neurosurgeon and their team for the long term health of the mother.
+Understandably, surgery when pregnant is something obstetricians want to avoid.
+But given how quickly the neurological complications can become permanent, medical staff need to act promptly.
+In turn, they need to cooperate with the neurosurgeon and their team for the long term health of the mother.

 Cauda Equina Syndrome Claims Case Study

 What follows is one case study of a successful compensation claim for Cauda Equina negligence.
 It involves a woman with a history of herniated discs who experienced significant back pain at 34 weeks gestation.

 She informed her midwife during a regular check-up and was advised to visit a chiropractor.
 During spinal manipulation, the woman heard a loud crack and immediately felt an increase in pain.
 The pain worsened throughout the day.